Is Lightsaber Combat a Martial Art?

 Eco’s theory helps us understand the cultural significance and appeal of lightsaber combat.
 By practicing a beloved fictional universe, practitioners create a new form of cultural expression that is both a tribute to the source and a unique activity.

-The Case for Lightsaber Combat as a Hyper-Real Martial Art
+Why Should Lightsaber Combat Be Seen as a Hyper-Real Martial Art?

 Given its structured practices, cultural significance and dedicated following, lightsaber combat arguably meets many criteria of traditional martial arts, albeit through a hyper-real lens.
 It combines elements of historical martial arts, modern combat sports and performance, creating a unique and engaging experience for practitioners.